 Sony A80L vs A95L: picture

 Now, we haven't tested the A95L, so can't comment conclusively on its picture quality.
-But we have gone hands-on with it at the launch event, so do have some idea of how it will perform.
+But we did go hands-on with it at the launch event in March, and then again during a more in-depth session in August.
+So we have a pretty good idea of how it will perform.

 Upscaling is a real highlight too, delivering a picture that's sharp and detailed without any hint of how much processing has actually been done.
 That XR Clear Image feature is being put to good use.